 Mayor Landrieu Provides Additional Sewerage and Water Board Update

-S&WB has brought in third-party technical assistance to establish a plan and process for how to return the three downed turbines to service; how to acquire additional equipment for backup power sources such as generators, transformers, feeders and other equipment; how to fix the broken pumps as soon as possible and to determine the true capacity of the working pumps.
+S&WB has brought in third-party technical assistance to establish a plan and process for how to fix the downed turbines; how to acquire additional equipment for backup power sources such as generators, transformers, feeders and other equipment; how to fix the broken pumps as soon as possible and to determine the true capacity of the working pumps.
 The City is also in the process of reallocating funds to increase our capacity to clean and repair more catch basins and drain lines.

-S&WB has posted a status update of the pumps on its website.
-In response to recent rain events on July 22 and August 5, S&WB has provided to the public Drainage Pumping Station Logs and the Central Control Log Book.
-Those items are available at www.swbno.org.
+S&WB will post a status update of the pumps on its website.
+In response to recent rain events on July 22 and August 5, S&WB provided to the public Drainage Pumping Station Logs and the Central Control Log Book.
+Those items are available at swbno.org.

 NOPD has staged barricades in the following areas prone to flooding, including under overpasses around the city.
 At this time, the City also has high water vehicles and other response vehicles on hand in the event that flooding occurs.